jasnow/railroader-site/source/docs/options/index.markdown

 To only get warnings above a given confidence level:

-    brakeman -w3
+    railroader -w3

 The `-w` switch takes a number from 1 to 3, with 1 being low (all warnings) and 3 being high (only highest confidence warnings).

 ## Configuration Files

-Brakeman options can stored and read from YAML files.
+Railroader options can stored and read from YAML files.
 To simplify the process of writing a configuration file, the `-C` option will output the currently set options.

 Options passed in on the commandline have priority over configuration files.

-The default config locations are `./config/brakeman.yml`, `~/.brakeman/config.yml`, and `/etc/brakeman/config.yml`
+The default config locations are `./config/railroader.yml`, `~/.railroader/config.yml`, and `/etc/railroader/config.yml`

 The `-c` option can be used to specify a configuration file to use.